Quick Summary

 Common Mistakes That Delay GST Refunds

 1. LUT expired mid-year.
-A Letter of Undertaking is valid only from April 1 to March 31.
-If you export after April 1 without renewing, every such invoice is technically an IGST-payable supply, not a zero-rated one under LUT.
+An LUT is valid only from April 1 to March 31.
+Exports after April 1 without a renewed LUT are technically IGST-payable supplies, not zero-rated.

 2. Invoice value mismatch across systems.
-The taxable value in GSTR-1 Table 6A, the invoice uploaded to ICEGATE, and the shipping bill value must match to the rupee.
+The taxable value in GSTR-1 Table 6A, the ICEGATE invoice, and the shipping bill value must match to the rupee.
 Even a rounding mismatch triggers SB005.

 3. GSTR-3B IGST lower than GSTR-1 Table 6A IGST.
-The Customs system will not sanction a refund larger than the IGST actually paid through 3B.
-Always reconcile the two before filing.
+Customs will not sanction a refund larger than the IGST actually paid via 3B.
+Reconcile the two before filing.

 4. Claiming blocked ITC in the Rule 89 formula.
-ITC on motor vehicles, food and beverages, and works contract services for construction of immovable property is blocked under Section 17(5) of the CGST Act.
-Including it in your Net ITC will cause a deficiency memo under RFD-03.
+ITC on motor vehicles, food and beverages, and works contract services for construction of immovable property is blocked under Section 17(5).
+Including it triggers RFD-03.

 5. Bank account not validated on the GST portal.
-Even a sanctioned RFD-06 cannot be disbursed to an unvalidated bank account.
-The money sits and waits.
+Even a sanctioned RFD-06 cannot be disbursed to an unvalidated account.
 Validate before you file.

 6. Missing the two-year window.
-Section 54 requires the refund application within two years of the relevant date.
-Exports from April 2024 must be claimed by April 2026.
-Miss it and the entitlement is lost permanently.
+Section 54 requires the application within two years of the relevant date.
+Exports from April 2024 must be claimed by April 2026; miss it and the entitlement is lost permanently.

 Frequently Asked Questions